mattermost/docs/source/deployment/sso-ldap.md

 If you want to synchronize immediately after disabling an account, use the "AD/LDAP Synchronize Now" button in **System Console > AD/LDAP**.

-To configure AD/LDAP synchronization with SAML sign-in, see the [SMAL documentation](https://about.mattermost.com/default-saml-ldap-sync).
+To configure AD/LDAP synchronization with SAML sign-in, see the [SAML documentation](https://about.mattermost.com/default-saml-ldap-sync).

 #### Configure AD/LDAP deployments with multiple domains